Ethiopia's Abiy vows 'final' push in Tigray

 Federal forces claim to control Tigray's western zone, where fighting has been heavy, and over the weekend said they had seized the town of Alamata, 180 kilometres (110 miles) south of the regional capital, Mekele.

-But Tigrayan leader Debretsion Gebremichael told AFP Tuesday that "the government and people of Tigray" would hold their ground, meaning fighting would continue.
+But Tigrayan leader Debretsion Gebremichael told AFP Tuesday that "the government and people of Tigray" would hold their ground.

 "This campaign cannot be finished.
 As long as the army of the invaders is in our land, the fight will continue.
 They cannot keep us silent by military force," he said.